We’ve put together a simple checklist to guide you through the process of making a claim on a life insurance policy when a loved one passes away.

-1. Look for the life insurance policy documents
+1. Contact the life insurance company

 If you can’t find the policy but know the name of the company, call them with everything you know.

 If you don’t know who the insurance is with, or the company has changed name, don’t panic.
 You can ring the Association of British Insurers instead who will help you track it down.

 Along with the claim form, you’ll need to send in a number of documents.
 The most important one is the death certificate that shows the cause of death.

 Insurers need the original document, so ask for several certified copies from the funeral company.
 Enclose your policy document if you have it and send them all by registered post or recorded delivery.

 3. Fill in the form correctly

 To speed up the claim, make sure the claim form is filled in correctly.
 If you have any doubts or questions, don’t be afraid to give the insurer a ring and ask for help while you’re completing it.

 The insurer should also stop taking premiums on the policy and repay any paid since the date of death.